Use Cases•Enterprise Theme for Confluence•Redirect for Confluence•Viewtracker - Analytics for Confluence

 Converting migrated content from the legacy editor into the new Cloud editor.

 In its entirety, the task looked overwhelming.
 So we decided to be agile about it and split the main task into clearly laid out sub-tasks.
 It probably won’t surprise you that we used Jira for this part of the project.
 But this article is about Confluence, and I won’t explore any project management details here.
-I will focus on the tasks necessary to migrate Confluence content to Cloud instead.
+I will focus on the tasks necessary to migrate Confluence content from Data Center or Server to Cloud instead.

-To make the process more easily digestible, I will focus on the first four items on the list in this article along with some Cloud migration best practices.
-However, if you are interested, I will gladly go into the other topics in a future article.
+To make the process more easily digestible, I will focus on the first four items in this article along with some Confluence Cloud migration best practices.
+Points 5-7 are covered in Part 2 of this migration checklist.

 Deciding which pages to migrate to Confluence Cloud